 Present Participle in English

-A present participle is a form of the verb that ends in ‘ing’ and functions as an adjective or to form verb tense.
-In simple words, we can say the ‘ing’ form of the verb which is used as an adjective and in continuous tenses.
+A present participle is the form of a verb that ends in ‘ing’ and functions as an adjective or to form verb tense.
+In simple words, we can say that the present participle is the ‘ing’ form of a verb which is used as an adjective or in continuous tenses.

-• A crying baby gave me a ten rupees note.
+• A crying baby gave me a ten rupee note.

 • I am cleaning the kitchen.